 PARSS also argues that the evidence shows that due to inadequate funding, poorer school districts are unable to purchase up-to-date textbooks.
 However, only two of the ten representative school districts offered testimony concerning their inability to purchase textbooks.
 Everett's superintendent testified that two-thirds of their textbooks were older than ten years because of lack of money to replace them.
-A teacher at Southeast Delco testified that in certain classes, students do not have their own books; an entire classroom will share one book and two-thirds of the textbooks have not been updated for ten years because of lack of money.
+A teacher at Southeast Delco testified that in certain classes, students do [82] not have their own books; an entire classroom will share one book and two-thirds of the textbooks have not been updated for ten years because of lack of money.

 The Commonwealth responds by arguing that the paucity of PARSS' evidence cannot support any finding that there are insufficient funds to purchase textbooks.
 In any event, it contends that the evidence shows that the "poorer" districts are capable of maintaining updated instructional materials.
 It points to the Northern Bedford district which is contiguous to the Everett district and states, while Northern Bedford actually has a higher aid ratio than Everett, i.e., is poorer, Northern Bedford's textbooks are not outdated because it gives them a high priority.
 In addition, the district developed its own instructional materials in areas where textbooks could become outdated quickly.
-The Commonwealth further states that Everett can't is 12 to one.
-In Radnor, between kindergarten and second grade, class sizes range from 18 to 20 students per class; school board policy prohibits classes in excess of 20 students.

-purchase textbooks because they have placed a higher emphasis on raising school teachers' salaries than purchasing textbooks.
+The Commonwealth further states that Everett can't purchase textbooks because they have placed a higher emphasis on raising school teachers' salaries than purchasing textbooks.
 They contend the same is true for Southeast Delco.
-From the 1993-94 school year to the 1994-95 school year, the average teacher's salary increased by 14% and the total expenditure for teachers' salaries was over \$10.6 million.
+From the 1993-94 school year to the 1994-95 school year, the average teacher's salary increased by 14% and the total expenditure [83] for teachers' salaries was over \$10.6 million.
 During the same period, expenditures for books and periodicals used for instruction declined by 48% from \$211,813 to \$109,893.
 As with Everett, the Commonwealth contends that priorities, and not resources, have been the problem in Southeast Delco.